syntagen/syntagen.github.io/_pages/neurips2023.md

 * Ethical implications of using synthetic annotated data, strategies for mitigating biases, and ensuring responsible data generation and annotation practices.

 #### Submission Instructions
 Submissions should be anonymized and formatted using the [CVPR 2024 template](https://github.com/cvpr-org/author-kit/releases) and uploaded as a single PDF.
-Note that our workshop is non-archival.

 #### Supplementary material
 Supplemental materials optionally can be submitted along the paper manuscript on the submission deadline.
 They must be anonymized and uploaded either as a single PDF or a ZIP file.